vaibhavshejwal/terraform-aws-Project/README.md

 <img width="616" height="798" alt="diagram-export-12-30-2025-11_15_53-PM" src="https://github.com/user-attachments/assets/a03ae153-26ca-4d69-9f93-4db05ed1157c" />

-> What This Project Does -->

-Networking:
-        Creates a custom VPC with CIDR 10.0.0.0/16 Public subnet for internet-facing resources
-        Private subnet for internal resources
-        Internet Gateway for inbound and outbound internet access NAT Gateway to allow outbound internet access from private subnet Separate route tables for public and private traffic.
-Compute:
-        Web Server EC2
-        Launched in the public subnet
-        Runs Amazon Linux
-        Apache installed automatically using user data
-        Accessible via public IP

-Database EC2:
-        Launched in the private subnet
-        No public IP
-        Internet access only through NAT Gateway
-        Security

-Security group allowing:
-        HTTP (port 80)
-        SSH (port 22)
-        All outbound traffic
-        Private instance is not exposed to the internet

-Tools and Technologies Used:
-        Terraform
-        AWS EC2
-        AWS VPC, Subnets, Route Tables
-        Internet Gateway and NAT Gateway
-        Amazon Linux
-        Apache HTTP Server
-        Git and GitHub
+## What This Project Does

+### Networking
+- Creates a custom VPC with CIDR `10.0.0.0/16`
+- Public subnet for internet-facing resources
+- Private subnet for internal resources
+- Internet Gateway for inbound and outbound internet access
+- NAT Gateway to allow outbound internet access from private subnet
+- Separate route tables for public and private traffic

+### Compute
+- **Web Server EC2**
+  - Launched in the public subnet
+  - Runs Amazon Linux
+  - Apache installed automatically using user data
+  - Accessible via public IP

+- **Database EC2**
+  - Launched in the private subnet
+  - No public IP
+  - Internet access only through NAT Gateway

+### Security
+- Security group allowing:
+  - HTTP (port 80)
+  - SSH (port 22)
+  - All outbound traffic
+- Private instance is not exposed to the internet

+## Tools and Technologies Used

+- Terraform
+- AWS EC2
+- AWS VPC, Subnets, Route Tables
+- Internet Gateway and NAT Gateway
+- Amazon Linux
+- Apache HTTP Server
+- Git and GitHub

+## Deployment

 After deployment:
-        Terraform outputs the public IP of the web server Open the IP in a browser to verify Apache is running
+- Terraform outputs the public IP of the web server
+- Open the IP in a browser to verify Apache is running

-Live Deployment Status
+## Live Deployment Status

 This infrastructure has been successfully deployed on AWS using Terraform.
 All components were created and validated in a real AWS environment.

-Project Structure:
+## Project Structure
         terraform-aws-vpc-ec2/
         │
         ├── main.tf